Wake Up My Love

-"Wake Up My Love" is a song by the English rock musician George Harrison from his tenth studio album Gone Troppo (1982).
-Released as the A-side of the album's lead single, it peaked at number 53 in the United States but failed to chart in Britain.
-Harrison included the track on his 1989 compilation album Best of Dark Horse.
+"Wake Up My Love" is a song by the English rock musician George Harrison from his tenth studio album, Gone Troppo (1982).
+Released as the A-side of the album's lead single, it peaked at No. 53 on the US Billboard Hot 100 but failed to chart on the UK singles chart.
+Harrison later included the track on his compilation album Best of Dark Horse (1989).

-As with his previous single, "Teardrops", the song was an attempt by Harrison to make his music sound contemporary, to appease the commercial concerns of Warner Bros.
+As with his previous single, "Teardrops", the song was an attempt by Harrison to give his music a more contemporary sound in order to satisfy the commercial concerns of Warner Bros.
 Records.
-Disillusioned with the 1980s pop scene, Harrison refused to promote the release and withdrew from music-making for over four years.
-In the opinion of Ultimate Classic Rock critic Nick DeRiso, "Wake Up My Love" sounds "as dated an item as any Beatles-related '80s release this side of [Paul McCartney's] 'Spies Like Us'".
+Disillusioned with the 1980s pop scene, Harrison refused to promote the release and withdrew from music-making for more than four years.

+Critical reception

-Cashbox said that it is "one of [Harrison's] more aggressive pop productions."
-Billboard called it an "offbeat pop tune, quite accessible, with synthesizers providing both the basic rhythm track and sci-fi sound effects."
+Cashbox described the song as "one of [Harrison's] more aggressive pop productions".
+Billboard called it an "offbeat pop tune, quite accessible, with synthesizers providing both the basic rhythm track and sci-fi sound effects".

+Writing for Ultimate Classic Rock, critic Nick DeRiso described "Wake Up My Love" as "as dated an item as any Beatles-related '80s release this side of [Paul McCartney's] 'Spies Like Us'".